MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/webapi/setup-postman-environment.md

    :::image type="content" source="media/setup-postman-create-new-environment.png" alt-text="Create a new environment":::

 1. Enter a name for your environment, for example, <b>MyNewEnvironment</b>.
-1. Sign into Power Apps to get your organizational base url.
+1. Sign into Power Apps to get the base url of Web API.
 1. Select your Power Apps environment and then click the <b>Settings</b> button in the top-right corner.
 Then click <b>Developer resources</b>.

     :::image type="content" source="media/setup-postman-powerapps-environment.png" alt-text="PowerApps environment":::